THE MARIE LOUISE VERMEIREN JACKSON SCHOLARSHIP

 The scholarship is named in honor of Marie-Louise Vermeiren Jackson, a Belgian woman who dedicated her career to academia and philanthropy.
-In the 1950s, she came to the United States as a Fulbright scholar and taught French in Cheltenham High School.
+In the 1950s, she came to the United States as a Fullbright scholar and taught French in Cheltenham High School.
 Later, she became an adjunct French professor and trustee at Arcadia University, where she was an advocate for study abroad programs.

 The Alliance Française de Philadelphie wishes to thank the family of Marie-Louise Vermeiren Jackson,